 How InSight’s Client-First Advisory Turns Numbers Into Partnerships (and Profit)

 A chilly Monday, two impersonal advisors, and a woman named Sarah Whitman set the scene for InSight’s Client-First revolution.
 The secret?
 Fiduciary duty, transparent fee-only models, and communication so personal, your barista would be jealous.
 As compliance tightens and investor trust wobbles, this approach transforms weary clients into loyal advocates—delivering satisfaction jumps from 68% to 92% and AUM growth from 4.5% to 9.2%.
-Ready to -proof your practice?
+Ready to future-proof your practice?

 What makes the Client-First advisory approach different from traditional models?